Back to all

 Parody is a spoof or imitation of popular subjects.
 This Verismo parody video is poking fun at Starbucks culture that millions of people are familiar with.

-This type of humor is commonly used in explainer videos to avoid naming competitors (FaceTube) or to make a complicated tech product more engaging (the business enterprise as a spaceship).
+This type of humor is commonly used in animated explainer videos to avoid naming competitors (FaceTube) or to make a complicated tech product more engaging (the business enterprise as a spaceship).

 Self-deprecation